kevindoorhomes/doorway/listing-agent/process-guide/pending.md

 Please note: If the appraisal comes back during the pending phase, and you need to adjust the sales price, send a new, updated CDA as soon as possible.

+Double check the data that is entered into these emails.
+It is imperative that it is entered correctly the first time.

 **Client Management while Pending**

 Maintain client communication by updating them with appraisal feedback, HOA document delivery, and other communication as needed.